Nonlinear optical response of resonantly driven polaron-polaritons

-To further investigate how the electrons affect the BEC, we plot in Fig.~\ref{Fig:1}(c) the condensate density as a function of the electron density for a fixed pump laser amplitude indicated by the vertical line in Fig.~\ref{Fig:1}(b).
-This shows that the s-shaped curves in Fig.~\ref{Fig:1}(b) yield three solutions for low and high electron densities.
-The behavior for low density $\epsilon_F$ arises predominantly due to the increasing blue detuning of the laser with increasing electron density.
-This is similar to what can be observed when the laser frequency $\epsilon_{\textrm{pu}}$ is tuned for polariton BECs without the 2DEG~\cite{Carusotto2004,Ciuti2005,Carusotto2013}.
-The behavior for large electron density, on the other hand, arises due to an intricate interplay between an increasing blue detuning and an increasing coupling strength \cite{SM}.
-Consequently, it is a unique property of the Bose-Fermi mixture, which cannot be observed without the 2DEG.
+To further investigate this, we plot in Fig.~\ref{Fig:1}(c) the condensate density as a function of the electron density for a fixed pump laser amplitude indicated by the vertical line in Fig.~\ref{Fig:1}(b).
+This shows that the s-shaped curves in Fig.~\ref{Fig:1}(b) yield three solutions for low and high electron densities $n_e$.
+The behavior for low $n_e$ arises predominantly due to the increasing blue detuning of the laser with increasing $n_e$.
+This is similar to what can be observed when the laser frequency $\epsilon_{\textrm{pu}}$ is tuned for polariton condensates without the 2DEG~\cite{Carusotto2004,Ciuti2005,Carusotto2013}.

+The behavior for large electron density on the other hand, arises due to an intriguing interplay between an increasing blue detuning of the pump and an increasing coupling strength \cite{SM}.
+Physically, the presence of the 2DEG leads to a red-shift of the polaron-polariton energy, which is accompanied by an increase in its matter component.
+This in turn increases the coupling strength and these two effects combined give rise to prominent optical non-linearities.
+They have no analogue when the 2DEG is absent and are thus a unique property of the Bose-Fermi mixture.
+We furthermore note that this new bi-stability occurs for high electron densities where our theoretical approach is most reliable.

-\textit{Excitation spectrum}.--- To explore the stability of the solutions of the GPE, we calculate the excitation spectrum of the BEC of polaron-polaritons.
+\textit{Excitation spectrum}.--- To explore the stability of the solutions of the GPE, we calculate the excitation spectrum of the condensate of polaron-polaritons.
 As shown in the Supplemental material \cite{SM}, Bogoliubov theory generalised to the non-equilibrium pump-loss setup yields the 2$\times$2 boson Green's function